TP logo

 of the twigs and the wet.

-Pink brave blossoming,
+Pink brave blossoming

-good rain on the window,
+and good rain on the window,

 the flowering well.

-The Lay Reader: an archive of the poetic calendar
+The Lay Reader: the whole poetic calendar

 Home | Books | Music | Events | New work | Contact & ordering